 Normal insulin physiology

-Action: Insulin has a variety of metabolic effects on the body, primarily contributing to the generation of energy reserves and glycemic control.
+Action: Insulin is an anabolic hormone with a variety of metabolic effects on the body, primarily contributing to the generation of energy reserves (cellular uptake and metabolism of nutrients) and glycemic control.

-- Carbohydrate metabolism: Insulin is the only hormone in the body that lowers the blood glucose level.
+- Carbohydrate metabolism: insulin is the only hormone in the body that directly lowers the blood glucose level.

 - Lipid metabolism: maintains a fat depot and has an antiketogenic effect